GoAnimate is now Vyond. Learn More

 Camera movement helps you enhance the stories you tell.
 Whether you’re creating an explainer video, a training scenario, a product demo, or just about anything else, the camera choices you make can be used to elevate your storytelling.
 With that in mind, it’s important to know when and how to best use camera movement in your videos — animated or otherwise.

 Taylor provided insights to help you recreate the camera movements you see on TV and in movies.
-Watch below and along to learn how to master some of the finer points of camera movement in Vyond.
+Watch above and along to learn how to master some of the finer points of camera movement in Vyond.
 Whether you’re an expert in Vyond, or you’ve never made a video before, you’ll walk away with tips and new ideas for creating high-quality, engaging, video content.

 In the recording above, Taylor covers:

 Taylor presented entirely in the Vyond Studio.
 At the time of this webinar, Vyond was GoAnimate.

 In the first section of the webinar, Taylor covers the basic types of camera movements before showing you examples.
 Here’s a recap of what he covers at the beginning:

 When you move the physical position of the camera forward.
 This can tie characters together with other people, props, or places without the need for dialogue.
 A camera push can say a lot on it’s own.
 If you do have dialogue, a push can change the feeling of it completely.
 A push is great for scene or character introductions and directs attention to what’s on the screen.
 It gives more importance to what’s on the screen compared to if the camera was static.

 When you move the physical position of the camera backward.
 Pulls can signify the separation of characters from other people, props, or places, without the need for dialogue as well.
 It can invoke feelings of leaving, conclusion, or abandonment.
 A pull or a zoom-out can be a great way to end a video because of this.

 Zooming is done with the lens, without moving the camera.